 What You Will Get

-• A way to up-level the efficacy of 1:1 or group meetings, that allows you to succinctly express concerns, insights, and challenging feedback
+• A tool that allows you to succinctly express concerns, insights, and challenging feedback

 • A team building experience that simultaneously increases EQ & communication skills

 • Astonishing, connective transparency

 • A way to learn about our blind spots through hearing people's observations, reflections, projections, and narratives about your impact.

 You are a leader who wants to invest in building trust, emotional intelligence, and synergy within your team.
 You're willing to candidly share your perceptions, hopes, and challenges.
 You recognize that empathy and vulnerability and are ways to improve team dynamics and sensitivity, and you want a tool to swiftly facilitate their growth.
 You're looking for a way to facilitate experiential progress toward increased motivation, engagement, and dynamic collaboration.
 You want a way to illuminate blindspots.
 If this resonates, book a complimentary consultation to learn more about it.

 T-Group requires courage.
 We stalk our own truths and practice sharing them skillfully.
 We receive both appreciative and challenging feedback that allows us to meet our blindspots and navigate defensiveness, cultivating emotional resilience.
 Over time, we develop confidence with directly addressing interpersonal dynamics in a way that connects and inspires.
 (Think of addressing the elephants in the room with an ease that inspires collaboration and productivity, instead of awkwardness and fear.)
 By learning to navigate the depths of T-group, we cultivate precision with emotional insights and grow an even more authentic, powerful presence.

 History of T-Group

 A more thorough history and resources can be found here